“In order to improve the mind, we ought less to learn, than to contemplate.” -Rene Descartes

 receiving his Ph.D., he has worked as an R&D engineer in the area of signal processing for three years from 2010 to 2013.

-Dr. Mirzaei started his academic job as an assistant professor at California State University, Northridge at 2013.
+Dr. Mirzaei started his academic job as an associate professor at California State University, Northridge at 2013.
 His research interests fall into the realm of reconfigurable hardware, signal and image processing, and embedded systems.
 In recent years, he has focused on developing techniques for hardware acceleration of software algorithms and implementing signal processing applications on reconfigurable hardware.
 Dr. Mirzaei has been the recipient of Electrical and Computer Engineering Department Fellowship Award in Spring 2010 from University of California, Santa Barbara, Radar Systems Spot Award Achievement Certificate in recognition of superior individual effort for developing signal processing algorithms, in February 2011 from Exelis (currently known as Harris Corp.), Inc. and 59th Annual National Engineers Outstanding Engineering Achievement Merit Award in Universal City, California in February 2014.
 He has collaborated actively with researchers in several other disciplines of, particularly computer architecture, reconfigurable hardware, and signal and image processing.
 He has been a member of Technical Program Committee for International Conference on ReConFigurable Computing and FPGAs in 2013 and IEEE Journal of Transactions on VLSI Systems in 2016.

 My research involves design methodologies and architectures for digital signal processing, computer arithmetic, image processing techniques, embedded systems, and application specific processors.
 This includes implementing efficient techniques and algorithms to implement DSP functions on reconfigurable hardware, implementing complex logic functions, arithmetic operations, image processing algorithms, etc. for reconfigurable hardware.
 Much of my work focuses on reconfigurable SoC in which software/hardware co-design is necessary.
 I have used Xilinx SoCs and FPGAs as a hardware platform.
 The nature of my diverse experience and interests has led me to integrate all the techniques and use the available EDA tools to convert functions to FPGA and SoC friendly architectures.